frozzare/jquery.tweet.js/README.md

 A jQuery plugin that displays tweet(s) on your site, blog or wathever.
 It's easy to use.
 It will auto format the hash tag, links and name.

-This plugin include the `relative_time` function from Twitters blogger.js file.

 You can load as many accounts at the time you like with this plugin.
 It will give every account it load a unique id.

 __Note__ It will do one request to the Twitter API for each account.